AaronRobinsonMSFT/DNNE/readme.md

         }
     }
     ```

+    The calling convention of the export will be the default for the .NET runtime on that platform.
+See the description of [`CallingConvention.Winapi`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.callingconvention).

 1) Adorn the desired managed function with the `DNNE.ExportAttribute`.
     - Optionally set the `DNNE.ExportAttribute.EntryPoint` property to indicate the name of the native export.